bateskevin/PSAtlas/docs/AddLessons.md

     return <variable>
 }

-# Save your code when finished and continue in the shell you started the Lesson.
+# Save your code when finished and continue in the shell you started the Guide.
  ```

  ### Test